New Years Eve In Sydney 2023-2024 Mega list

 Cruise Bar at Circular Quay

-Level 1 & 2 – from $169 your ticket will get you access to the first two floors of Cruise Bar and includes a 4 hour food package and a glass of sparkling for those who arrive before 8pm.
+Level 1 & 2 – from $169 your ticket will get you access to the first two floors of Cruise Bar and includes a 4 hour food package (6pm-10pm) with a hot dog stand from 10pm-midnight.

-Level 3 aka the rooftop – from $389, and you will enjoy the Roof Top experience, a true VIP experience with 4 hours of deluxe canapés, a 3-hour drink package, tunes from Sydney’s best DJ’s, sweeping rooftop harbour views and a fantastic NYE atmosphere.
+Level 3 aka the rooftop – from $419, and you will enjoy the Roof Top experience, a true VIP experience with 4 hours of deluxe canapés, a 3-hour drink package, tunes from La Fiesta Sound System, sweeping rooftop harbour views and a fantastic NYE atmosphere.

 Harbour View Hotel